 Morning routines are getting a lot of attention these days, and for good reason.
 People are catching on to the idea that the way we start our morning effects the rest of our day.
 Unfortunately, too many people are trying too hard to create the perfect morning routine.
 They choose times and activities that simply aren’t practical.
 As a result, they are just creating a more stressful start to their day.

 Take some time to evaluate your morning routine and make sure it fits your personality and lifestyle.
-For tips on creating a more mindful morning routine, check out this article from MindBodyGreen.

 Check Your Mindset

 One of the best things you can do for yourself is to acknowledge that you can’t control everything.
 No matter how perfectly planned your morning routine is, there will always be something that can go wrong.
 It’s how you handle those things that make all the difference.
 It is all about your mindset.

 Here are three ways to cultivate a more open mindset to help you go with the flow of your morning and the rest of your day.

 “Rather than starting your day with urgency and jumping right to e-mails, exercise, or parental obligations, this 10-minute video will help you become aware of the sensations of waking and mindfully set an intention for the day.”
 Sonia Jones, founder of Sonima.com